jfdvln/Flask-SQLAlchemy-catering/README.md

 * set the `FLASK_APP` environment variable to `catering.py`
 * initialize the database with `flask initdb`
 * spin up the app with `flask run`

+This project was part of CS1520 (Programming Languages for Web Applications) at the University of Pittsburgh.